Wojtini/oopsie/README.md

 ### Variables
 ```
-### server jar file needs to be manually added for playbook to be copied
+### server jar file which will be copied from hosts machine
 server_jar_file: server.jar

 ### java, make sure it is compatible with provided jar file
 java_apt_package: openjdk-21-jdk

-### server_settings overwrite default server.properties values
+### server_settings to change server.properties values (missing values will not be modified)
 server_settings:
     motd: "A new motd"
 ```

-## Jenkins
-CI/CD tool for internal and personal automation.
-Currently, it also creates backups for other systems.

-Port 50000 needs to be opened for inbound agents
 ### Jenkins agents
 Deployment of inbound agents.
 Example: